Skip to main content

 To prevent foreign key violations, the sync system must process models in a specific order (e.g., Device records must exist before the Location records that depend on them).
 Spacedrive determines this order automatically at startup using a deterministic algorithm.
 The process works as follows:

 1. Dependency Declaration: Each syncable model declares its parent models using the sync_depends_on() function.
-This creates a dependency graph where an edge from Location to Device means Location depends on Device.
+This creates a dependency graph where an edge from Entry to Volume means Entry depends on Volume.

 2. Topological Sort: The SyncRegistry takes the full list of models and their dependencies and performs a topological sort using Kahn’s algorithm.
 This algorithm produces a linear ordering of the models where every parent model comes before its children.
-It also detects impossible sync scenarios by reporting any circular dependencies (e.g., A depends on B, and B depends on A).
+It also detects circular dependencies (e.g., A depends on B, and B depends on A).

 Dependency Management